M31 Capital · Research Brief · February 2026

 Penalties apply forMissed early diagnoses, unnecessary fragmentation, over-testing without outcome improvement

-Complex patientsHigher capitation — making the hardest cases the most rewarding to serve well
+Complex patientsHigher capitation, making the hardest cases the most rewarding to serve well

 Behavioral incentivesRewards for engagement, not penalties for outcomes (health is not purely volitional)

 "The penalty model assumes health behaviors are purely volitional.
 They are not.
 Obesity correlates with poverty, childhood trauma, gut microbiome composition, genetic predisposition, and endocrine disruptors.
-Penalizing outcomes that are only partially within individual control is ethically questionable and practically counterproductive — it drives the people who most need the system away from engagement." — Design Principle
+Penalizing outcomes that are only partially within individual control is ethically questionable and practically counterproductive.
+It drives the people who most need the system away from engagement." — Design Principle

 The Knowledge Architecture